 Some people had to pull money out of retirement accounts to help cover costs during the pandemic.
 The CARES Act allowed people to take a hardship withdrawal of up to $100,000 out of their traditional 401(k)s and IRAs.
 If this is your situation, you may not have to pay income taxes on your withdrawal.
 If you do have to pay taxes on the withdrawal, you have the option to pay taxes on the full withdrawal by the time you do your 2020 tax return.

 Tax season officially starts on February 12, 2021.
 SC Thrive can help you file your own taxes from the comfort of your home, or wherever you have access to a computer and the internet.
 Using Thrive-Hub’s self-serve option, you can file any time of day on your own.
 Our system is secure and easy to use, so filing your taxes is simple.

 You can also file with an SC Thrive Tax Counselor.
 Our Tax Counselors are trained individuals who can help you submit an accurate return to the IRS.
 Call our Contact Center over the phone at 800.726.8774 to learn more about connecting with a counselor in person.
 In-person tax filing is going to be more limited than years prior due to COVID-19 safety requirements pertaining to large gatherings.

-Unemployment benefits are considered taxable income.
+Unemployment benefits are considered taxable income after the first $10,200.
 They must be included on your 2020 income statement.

 Stimulus checks are not considered taxable income and will not reduce your refund or increase the amount of taxes you owe.

-If you withdrew from a retirement account in 2020, you are required to pay taxes on that income.
-You have the option to break those payments up over a three-year period.
+If you withdrew from a retirement account in 2020, you are not required to pay taxes for the first $100,000.

 You can file your own taxes for free with SC Thrive if you meet some basic requirements.
 File on your own through Thrive Hub or with help from an SC Thrive Tax Counselor.
 You can learn more HERE.